 - From there, click on the ‘Policies‘ section.
 You’ll find a list of pre-made policy templates, including a refund policy.

 3. Use the “Create from template” button or create your own refund policy template

 A premade Shopify refund policy template is a quick and easy way to add a refund policy to your Shopify store.
 Here’s how to do that:

 - On the policies page, find the ‘Refund‘ section.

 - Click on “Create from template” in the Refund section.

-A new template will be created by Shopify, which is customisable to suit your store.
+- A new template will be created by Shopify, which is customizable to suit your store.

 4. Review your policy to avoid errors

 After you’ve filled out the template, review your policy to ensure everything is correct.
 Here are a few tips for reviewing your policy: